ProNail Complex vs Kerassentials: Why My Notebook Says the Spray Beat the Oil

 The Contenders: ProNail Complex vs. Kerassentials

-The 14-Week Tracking Log (2025-11-02 to 2026-02-08)
+The 14-Week Tracking Log

-Phase 2: The Turnaround (Week 7 - December 21, 2025)
+Phase 2: The Turnaround (Week 7 - Late December)

-Phase 3: The Clear Growth (Week 14 - February 8, 2026)
+Phase 3: The Clear Growth (Week 14 - Mid-February)

 Why the Spray Beat the Oil (In My Opinion)